eric-urban/AI-in-a-Box/guidance/scaling/README.md

 - Policies within APIM can be used to manage traffic, secure APIs and enforce usage quotas.
 - **Load Balancing** within APIM distributes traffic evenly, ensuring no single instance is overwhelmed.
 - **Circuit Breaker** policies in APIM prevent cascading failures and improve system resilience.
-- **Smart Load Balancing** with APIM ensures prioritized traffic distribution across multiple OpenAI resources.
+- **Smart Load Balancing** with APIM ensures prioritized traffic distribution across multiple Azure OpenAI resources.

 ## Security and High Availability

 - Use Azure API Management to route traffic, ensuring centralized security and compliance.
-- Implement private endpoints to secure OpenAI resources and prevent unauthorized access.
+- Implement private endpoints to secure Azure OpenAI resources and prevent unauthorized access.
-- Leverage Managed Identity to secure access to OpenAI resources and other Azure services.
+- Leverage Managed Identity to secure access to Azure OpenAI resources and other Azure services.

 ## Addressing Special Cases and Limitations